org-redtea/format-axios-error/README.md

 }

 ```
-_Response data and headers omitted in this example.
-To see full log message you can run code example locally_
+_Response data and headers in this example are omitted.
+To see full log message run the code snipped locally_

-### Winston
+### Winston and logform

-This example show how provide formatter for winston, but you can use the same module for logform.
+The following example shows how to use the library with [winston](https://github.com/winstonjs/winston) logger and [logform](https://github.com/winstonjs/logform).

 ```javascript
 const winston = require('winston');